On silent trees

 That nestles soft above my head

-And holds no hint of summer’s storms
+And holds no hint of summer storms,

-But keeps a silent peace instead :
+But keeps a silent peace instead:

-Yet though the air is still
+Yet though the air is still and crickets sing,

-My thoughts turn back, and worse hours spring to mind …
+My thoughts turn back, and worse hours spring to mind –

 And contemplation turns to fire each sting,

-And whips my savaged soul to cringe,
+And whips my savage soul to cringe, then shift its fling

-‘Tis too terrible -
+‘Tis too terrible:

 I find myself again, and mind the time,